imroshan12/VacData/README.md

 # VacData

 VacData is a node based web application.
-It extracts all the relevant details of the nearest vaccination centers from the CoWIN portal and emails it to the user.
+Since booking a slot for vaccine is not a cup of cake, this application makes the life easier by sending the details of vaccincation centers.
+Using the CoWIN APIs, it extracts all the relevant details of the nearest vaccination centers from the CoWIN portal and emails it to the user.